What is a traffic management plan?

-A Traffic Management Plan (TMP) describes the types of traffic movements that occur on a commercial site and the controls that have been put in place to prevent an injury or collision.
-It serves as the basis of personnel training in how a business manages their individual traffic risks.
+A Traffic Management Plan (TMP) describes the types of traffic and plant movements that occur on a commercial site and the controls that have been put in place to prevent an injury or collision.
+It serves as the basis for personnel training in how a business manages their individual traffic risks.

 A TMP should include details of:

 - The desired flow of pedestrian and vehicle movements

 - The expected frequency of interaction of vehicles and pedestrians

 - A map of the site layout and location of traffic controls such as barriers, walkways, signs mobile plant operating areas, speed limits, intersections. and the specific arrangements to warn and guide traffic around, past, or through a work site.